penpot/penpot-docs/technical-guide/getting-started.md

 Probably the best approach to install docker is following the official docker installation guide: https://docs.docker.com/engine/install/

-Optionally, after installing docker, you can tweak your sistem for avoid constanly using of **sudo**.
+Optionally, after installing docker, you can tweak your system for avoid constanly using of **sudo**.
 The easy, single step way is executong the following command that will add the current user to the docker group: